Fred Ottman: The Shockmaster (1993–1994)

 This version of the character remained reasonably popular with live crowds and continued to appear at the final three pay-per-view events of the year.
-At Halloween Havoc he teamed up with Ice Train and Charlie Norris in a six man tag match against Harlem Heat (Kole and Kane) and The Equalizer.
+At Halloween Havoc he teamed up with Ice Train and Charlie Norris in a six-man tag match against Harlem Heat (Kole and Kane) and The Equalizer.
 The Shockmaster again scored the victory for his team by pinning Kole.
 Next at Battlebowl he took part in the Lethal Lottery tournament and was drawn to team with Paul Orndorff to face the team of bitter rivals Ricky Steamboat and Lord Steven Regal.
 Steamboat and Regal imploded and Shockmaster was able to pick up the win for his team after Steamboat hit Regal.
-In the Battlebowl Final battle royal Shockmaster was eliminated around the half way point by the Nasty Boys.
+In the Battlebowl Final battle royal Shockmaster was eliminated around the halfway point by the Nasty Boys.
 In the final pay-per-view of the year Starrcade he faced Awesome Kong (accompanied by King Kong).
 After both attacked the Shockmaster at the start of the match, bizarrely King Kong actually wrestled instead of his partner and the Shockmaster picked up a quick victory over him.
-This would be his final major appearance for the company and he departed in January 1994.
-He was also known as Uncle Fred.
-However, he did make a brief appearance on the March 12, 1994 episode of WCW Saturday Night, when Mean Gene Okerlund visited the set of Hulk Hogan's tv series Thunder in Paradise.
+He changed his name to "The Super Shockmaster" and departed in January 1994.
+He was also known as "Uncle Fred".
+However, he did make a brief appearance on the March 12, 1994 episode of WCW Saturday Night, when Mean Gene Okerlund visited the set of Hulk Hogan's TV series Thunder in Paradise.

 In 2009, Shawn Michaels, Triple H, and Dusty Rhodes appeared on a segment of WWE Raw to discuss the DVD release of The Rise and Fall of WCW when Triple H brought up the subject of the Shockmaster's debut.
 During that segment, the WWE recreated the Shockmaster's stumbling through the wall, with Santino Marella portraying the character and Arn Anderson providing the voice.
+Anderson fled from the camera when the other wrestlers pointed at him.

 On February 22, 2016, Ottman returned as The Shockmaster for an episode of the WWE Network show, The Edge and Christian Show That Totally Reeks of Awesomeness.
 On the show, The Shockmaster was given the opportunity to redeem the famous debut incident by walking through the show's banner.